MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-0.md

 - One of the following:

+  - The 64-bit edition of SQL Server 2014 (requires May 2014 Cumulative update for SharePoint Server 2013).

   - The 64-bit edition of Microsoft SQL Server 2012.

   - The 64-bit edition of SQL Server 2008 R2 Service Pack 1